 Please join us in exploring these questions, and many more, in this eCourse based on the best selling book, Gratitude: A Way of Teaching, by Owen Griffith, as Owen leads us through each session, filled with practical tools, real world examples and creative activities to apply gratitude to our personal and professional lives.

-There will be four sessions and a final live call.
+There will be five sessions and the course will include:

 - Opportunity to receive a 20% discount on the purchase of the book or eBook, Gratitude: A Way of Teaching *